-Accordingly, confidence remains cautious regarding the outlook for 2025 as both domestic and global developments can sway direction.
-That said, for this ranking report, we looked at how the 100 largest office markets in the country fared through the final quarter of 2024 and then compared their performances in terms of fundamentals — including asking rent, vacancy, market expansion and loan maturities — to score how each of them stepped into the new year.
+Below, we ranked the 100 largest office markets in the country by comparing their performances in terms of fundamentals — including asking rent, vacancy, market expansion and loan maturities — and scoring how each of them kicked off the year.

 In order to keep up with evolution in the industry, we capture key performance trends across the 100 largest office markets in the U.S. in a series of quarterly ranking reports that compare and score markets across several metric categories, including vacancy, pipeline, asking rates, evolution of the coworking space segment, upcoming loan maturities, and quarterly shifts in online searches for both traditional and flexible office space.